davestewart/vuex-pathify/docs/guide/setup.md

-# Installation and setup
+# Setup

-> Setup the plugin in a new project
+> Install and setup the plugin in a new project

 ## Installation